wangxiangqi/Fair_IM_new/README.md

 ## How to run demo:

-for maxmin run FairIM_maxmin.py, for diversity constraint, run FairIM_div.py
+for maxmin run modify in Fair Oracle, for diversity constraint, modify in Fair Oracle

-for welfare run FairIM_wel.py.(alpha is in Fair_IM_oracle_wel in Fair_Oracle.py, remember to change alpha if trying different cases.)
+for welfare run IMBandit.py.(alpha is in Fair_IM_oracle_wel in Fair_Oracle.py, remember to change alpha if trying different cases.)

 ## Contributors: